 Surgery drugs are sometimes prescribed before and after the procedure, to prevent problems after surgery.
 For example, you may be prescribed an antibiotic before your surgery to prevent infection after your procedure.

 It is important to tell your surgeon if you are taking any medications prior to your surgery.
+Some medications can change the effectiveness of anesthesia, others can promote bleeding during your procedure.

 Antibiotics are a category of drugs used to combat bacteria that cause infection.
 Antibiotics can be given orally, in pill form, or intravenously, or through an IV.
 While in the hospital, antibiotics are most commonly given through an IV, but the vast majority of home antibiotics are prescribed as pills.
 The selection of the antibiotic depends on the type of surgery and the risk of infection by certain types of bacteria.
 Examples include: